ATE Awards

 Each college establishes its own procedures for selecting CTE awardees.
 Dossier submissions to college CTE committees are due the second Friday in January.

-For the Alumni award, college CTE awardees must submit dossiers that follow the Dossier Guidelines established by the Academy of Teaching Excellence in Fall 2006.
-The Alumni Teaching Award Rubric depicts an example of the activities, materials, and evidence that will be discussed by the committee in the selection process.
+For the University Teaching Award, college CTE awardees must submit dossiers that follow the Dossier Guidelines established by the Academy of Teaching Excellence in Fall 2006.
+The University Teaching Award Rubric depicts an example of the activities, materials, and evidence that will be discussed by the committee in the selection process.
 Generally, teaching impacts must include activities beyond the individual’s home unit(s), reaching both across and beyond the VT campus.
 Awardees often have made contributions not just at the university, but at the state, regional, national and/or international level.
 Efforts should be sustained over multiple years.
-Since this is the Alumni Teaching Award, recommendation letters from alumni are especially meaningful.

-Those who have won the Alumni Teaching Award in the past or an Academy of Teaching Excellence University-level teaching award in the past seven years are not eligible.
+Those who have won the University Teaching Award in the past or an Academy of Teaching Excellence University-level teaching award in the past seven years are not eligible.

 Dossiers of each college's nominee must be received electronically, in PDF format by the second Friday in February at dschmale@vt.edu.